microsoft/hlsl-specs/proposals/infra/INF-0002-root-signature-in-clang.md

 Most values like ShaderVisibility/ParameterType are covered by syntactical checks in Sema.
 Only list special rule here.

-- DESCRIPTOR_RANGE_FLAGS for Sampler
+- For DESCRIPTOR_RANGE_FLAGS on a Sampler, only the following values are valid
   - 0
   - DESCRIPTORS_VOLATILE
   - DESCRIPTORS_STATIC_KEEPING_BUFFER_BOUNDS_CHECKS

-- DESCRIPTOR_RANGE_FLAGS for resource
+- For DESCRIPTOR_RANGE_FLAGS on a CBV/SRV/UAV, only the following values are valid
   - 0
   - DESCRIPTORS_VOLATILE
   - DATA_VOLATILE